django-haystack/django-haystack/docs/modelindex_api.rst

 For the impatient::

     import datetime
-    from djangosearch import indexes
+    from haystack import indexes
-    from djangosearch.sites import site
+    from haystack.sites import site
     from myapp.models import Note